pallets/click/docs/upgrading.rst

 otherwise made reusing callbacks too complicated.

 To ease the transition click will still accept old callbacks.
-Starting with Click 3.0 it will start to issue a warning to stderr to encourage you to upgrade.
+Starting with click 3.0 it will start to issue a warning to stderr to encourage you to upgrade.

 In case you want to support both click 1.0 and click 2.0 you can make a